Operations on spectral partition Lie algebras and TAQ cohomology: Introduction

 \subsection{Conventions}

-The grading convention is homological unless for cohomology groups or otherwise stated.
+We denote by $\mathrm{Sp}$ the $\infty$-category of spectra.
+We use $\Fp$ for both the field $\Fp$ and the Eilenbarg-MacLane spectrum representing $\Fp$.
+The grading convention is homological unless for TAQ cohomology groups or otherwise stated.

+A weighted graded $\Fp$-module (resp. $\Fp$-module spectrum) $M$ is an $\N$-indexed collection of $\mathbb{Z}$-graded $\Fp$-modules (resp. $\Fp$-module spectra) $\{M(w)\}_{w\in\N}$.
+The weight grading of an element $x\in M(w)$ is $w$.
+Morphisms are weight preserving morphisms of graded $\Fp$-modules.
 We assume that every object is graded and weighted whenever it makes sense.
-For instance, $\Mod_{\Fp}$ stands for the ordinary category of weighted graded $\Fp$-modules, and $\Mod_{H\Fp}$ the ($\infty$-)category of weighted graded modules over $H\Fp$.
-A weighted graded $\F$-module (resp $H\Fp$-module) $M$ is an $\N$-indexed collection of $\mathbb{Z}$-graded $\Fp$-modules ($H\Fp$-modules) $\{M(w)\}_{w\in\N}$.
-The weight grading of an element $x\in M(w)$ is $w$.
-Morphisms are weight preserving morphisms of graded $\Fp$-modules ($H\Fp$-modules).
-The Day convolution $\tens$ makes $\Mod_{\Fp}$ ($\Mod_{H\Fp}$) a symmetric monoidal category.
+For instance, $\Mod_{\Fp}$ stands for the ordinary category of weighted graded $\Fp$-modules, and $\Mod_{\Fp}(\mathrm{Sp})$ the $\infty$-category of weighted graded module-spectra over $\Fp$ (which is equivalent to the derived category of chain complexes over $\Fp$ equipped with a weight grading).
+If the context is clear, we will call objects in either category $\Fp$-modules.
+The Day convolution $\tens$ makes $\Mod_{\Fp}$ (resp. $\Mod_{\Fp}(\mathrm{Sp})$) a symmetric monoidal category.
 The Koszul sign rule $x\tens y=(-1)^{|x||y|}y\tens x$ for the symmetric monoidal product $\tens$ depends only on the internal grading and not the weight grading.